 These recommendations provide a mapping of the sectors and activities that are strongly linked to them, as well as a description of the ecosystem services provided by these biomes.
 They also include a precise analytical framework for identifying and managing the impacts, dependencies, risks and opportunities associated with each biome.

-Interoperability with CSRD and other international standards?
+Interoperability with CSRD and other international standards

 In line with the principles it has set itself, the Taskforce on Nature-related Financial Disclosure has constructed its recommendations and methodology in such a way that they can be used as a reference disclosure method for most international non-financial reporting standards.